 - Can we give them money to buy books: that’s not really a possibility in their current location and with how stretched the workers are already.

 - Why am I bothering to send books to people whose priorities are not leisurely reading: ok well THAT could be a whole post on its own, but education, a chance to escape their current situation, and showing them they’re not ignored are some of the top reasons.

 - Can people send books to ship: that ended up being something I wasn’t comfortable doing because I haven’t read all of those titles.
 I’m mostly going off of my training from teaching English to refugees from Ethiopia and Somalia as to what kinds of materials/topics are okay for discussion, but I wouldn’t want to send something that could be insensitive or triggering.

-So there’s an update for everyone who’s asked about sending books to donate.
+So that’s an update for everyone who’s asked about sending books to donate.
 It’s awesome that you care so much about sharing your love for reading and I’ll keep you updated for future projects I’m doing!! <3